Substance Use Risk Reduction

 one drink = 1 oz. of hard alcohol - High Risk drinking is defined as consuming five or more drinks on one occasion

-Our body metabolizes approximately one alcoholic drink per hour—there is no way of speeding it up
+- Our body metabolizes approximately one alcoholic drink per hour—there is no way of speeding it up

-Edibles are highly potent and can have a greater risk for negative effects
+- Edibles are highly potent and can have a greater risk for negative effects

-Use slowly and in a safe environment
+- Use slowly and in a safe environment

-Making safe choices
+Making safer choices

-- Drink no more than one drink per hour
+- Stick to one drink per hour

-- Follow dosage levels on Cannabis labels for edibles
+- Follow dosage levels on cannabis labels for edibles

 - Try not to drink or use when you are having emotional distress—do something else: exercise, call a friend, read a book or find a way to relax